 Vehicles have become significantly faster and smarter over the last decade, and with these advancements has come the adoption of advanced car safety features.
-Even so, car accident statistics continue to be alarming.
+And even with these new features; car accident statistics continue to be alarming.

 So, not surprisingly, the United Nations’ Decade of Action for Road Safety has put in place a global strategy to reduce fatalities and injuries by 50 per cent by 2020.

-Accordingly, we have compiled a list of car safety features in modern cars.
+We have compiled a list of car safety features in modern cars.
 From seatbelts to airbags and anti-lock brakes, the evolution of car safety features has ultimately given us the opportunity to stay safe while on the road.

 Car safety features: #1.
 Seatbelts